It’s hard to write about games right now.

 All this is to say it’s hard to write about games right now.
 But something being hard isn’t a good excuse for not doing anything.

-To pretend that life in America isn’t fundamentally different after November 9th, 2016 is to ignore reality.
+To pretend that life in America isn’t fundamentally different on November 9th, 2016 and forward is to ignore reality.
 And that fundamental difference makes it really hard to write about games right now.
 This is precisely why I’m going to write about games even more now.

 On November 9th, the first message I awoke to on my phone was from my sister to my family’s group chat: “I love you guys more than anything and I hope you all have a good day.”
 My father’s response: “You too, Honey.
 Be safe.”